santiagobustos451/odin-library/README.md

-# basic-html-template
+# odin-library
-Template for basic html projects or test
+Library javascript exercise for The Odin Project